Jan3385/VoxaEngine/README.md

 > ImGui and poly2tri libraries are dynamically downloaded on build.
 Your first build may take few minutes

 > [!CAUTION]
 > Installing and setting up `vcpkg` is an extensive process.
-You will have to install your OSs triplets and such.
 If you have no experience with `vcpkg` it's recommended to first look up a tutorial to set it up correctly before compiling this project

 > [!TIP]
-> There are prebuild binaries avalible which you can just download and immediately run
+> There are prebuild binaries avalible which you can just download and immediately run (they will be probably slightly outdated)

 ## Windows 10/11